 - Oatmeal – The ideal breakfast for anyone, specifically anyone with acid reflux!
 People that adopt a high-fiber diet (oatmeal is incredibly high in fiber) are 20% less likely to have acid reflux.
 Our Chai-Spiced Maple-Apple-Pecan Oatmeal is the perfect way to start your day.

 - Ginger – Ubiquitous in Asian cuisine, ginger is considered to have anti-inflammatory properties and often used to treat GI symptoms.
 It’s no surprise hospitals stock ginger ale on every hospital floor!
+A great treat to treat your post meal acid reflux is our Pineapple Orange Ginger Pops, perfect for a summer day after indulging too much at a neighborhood party!

 - Salad – Despite the roughage, salad is an ideal meal for those with acid reflux.
 Just watch the addition of tomatoes and too much dressing.
 Measure your dressing and keep it to a tablespoon or less!
 Our Tofu Thai Chopped Salad is the perfect blend of spice and sweet for a summer day.